code4me/4me-app-builder-nodejs/README.md

 After the deployment is ready the provider can **manually** publish the app offering in 4me.

-Once that is done the Typeform app becomes available in the Apps section of all trusted accounts in 4me.
+Once that is done the Typeform app becomes available in the 4me App Store of all trusted accounts.

 The App installation process consists of a number of (mostly automated) steps:

-**Step 10** A 4me customer **manually** clicks on the `Add` button of the Typeform app in the Apps section in 4me.
+**Step 10** A 4me customer **manually** clicks on the `Add` button of the Typeform app in the 4me App Store.

 **Step 11** An [app instance](#app-instance) record is created in the provider account.